NAFOArt/odesa_sisters/texts/interview.md

 the soldiers who have wear and tear or small wounds can go back out with proper clothing.

-The economy in Ukraine is hammered every day by Russia.
-War is expensive and the money from the government and aid from foreign countries has to be spent on infrastructure and weapons.
+War is expensive.
+Ukraine's economy is hammered every day by Russia.
+The government's money and aid from foreign countries must be spent on infrastructure and weapons.
 That makes sense.
-But we as civilians can help in other ways, like providing durable clothing.
+But we as civilians can help in other ways like providing durable clothing.
 Obviously 102 uniforms is not enough, but we try as we know there are limits to how much we can do to help.